G-dH/vertical-workspaces/README.md

 - Static background in workspace switcher (outside overview).
 Keeps Conky below, DING desktop icons stay visible (if not covered by windows)
 - Control over transition animations, including speed
 - Window search provider with *Space* hotkey allows quick window navigation
-- Recent files search provider with *Ctrl + Space* hotkey
+- ~~Recent files search provider with Ctrl + Space hotkey~~
 - Reorder workspaces in overview using *Shift + Scroll* or *Shift + Page Up/Down*
 - Adds *Force Quit*, *Close Windows on Current Workspace* and *Move Windows to Current Workspace* items to app icon menu.
 The latter action can be activated using *Shift + click* on app icon
 - Change notification banners and OSD popups position
 - Window attention handler options can activate the attention-demanding window immediately or silence its notification
 - Optional position of the hot corner that can follow the dash and expand to hot edge
-- Super key double-press options
+- Super key behavior options

 ## Changelog
 [CHANGELOG.md](CHANGELOG.md)